E-mem: Multi-agent based Episodic Context Reconstruction for LLM Agent Memory: Experiments

 \subsection{Experiment Settings}

-\textbf{Dataset}.
-We evaluate E-mem and against competitive baselines on two benchmarks: \textbf{LoCoMo~\cite{maharana-etal-2024-evaluating}}: A benchmark assessing long-term memory in multi-session dialogues.It evaluates coherence across long horizons via five sub-tasks five sub-tasks: single-hop retrieval, multi-hop reasoning, temporal understanding, open-ended generation, and adversarial hallucination. \textbf{HotpotQA~\cite{yang2018hotpotqadatasetdiverseexplainable}}: A Wikipedia-based multi-hop QA dataset.
+\textbf{Datasets}.
+We evaluate E-mem against competitive baselines on two benchmarks: \textbf{LoCoMo~\cite{maharana-etal-2024-evaluating}}: A benchmark assessing long-term memory in multi-session dialogues.
+It evaluates coherence across long horizons via five sub-tasks: single-hop retrieval, multi-hop reasoning, temporal understanding, open-ended generation, and adversarial tasks. \textbf{HotpotQA~\cite{yang2018hotpotqadatasetdiverseexplainable}}: A Wikipedia-based multi-hop QA dataset.
 To test scalability with ultra-long contexts (over 200K tokens), we adapt it into a streaming setting across three scales (400, 800, and 1600 documents), stress-testing evidence recall from extensive archives.

-\textbf{Baselines}.
-We benchmark E-mem against two categories: \textbf{Memory-Free Baselines:} Direct context processing without explicit maintenance.
+\textbf{Baselines.} We benchmark E-mem against two categories: \textbf{Memory-Free Baselines.} Direct context processing without explicit maintenance.
 (1) Long-Context Windowing: Uses a sliding window to segment history into chunks processed independently, selecting the highest-confidence output as the answer.
-(2) Standard RAG: Retrieves the top-$k$ ($k=20$) relevant segments via dense vector similarity to augment generation. \textbf{Memory-Based Systems:} We compare against cutting-edge memory-augmented agent frameworks established in 2024--2025, including A-Mem~\cite{xu2025amem}, Mem0~\cite{chhikara2025mem0buildingproductionreadyai}, MemoryOS~\cite{kang2025memory}, LightMem~\cite{fang2025lightmem}, and GAM~\cite{yan2025generalagenticmemorydeep}.
-These methods construct specialized external memory architectures (e.g., hierarchical or graph) to actively curate historical information, aiming to enhance precision and efficiency in downstream tasks.
+(2) Standard RAG: Retrieves the top-$k$ ($k=20$) relevant segments via dense vector similarity to augment generation. \textbf{Memory-Based Systems.} We compare against cutting-edge memory-augmented agent frameworks established in 2024--2025, including A-Mem~\cite{xu2025amem}, Mem0~\cite{chhikara2025mem0buildingproductionreadyai}, MemoryOS~\cite{kang2025memory}, LightMem~\cite{fang2025lightmem}, and GAM~\cite{yan2025generalagenticmemorydeep}.
+These methods construct specialized external memory architectures (e.g., hierarchy or graph) to actively curate historical information, aiming to enhance precision and efficiency in downstream tasks.

-\textbf{Implementation details}.
-Experiments were conducted on four NVIDIA RTX 4090 GPUs.
+\textbf{Implementation details.} Experiments were conducted on four NVIDIA RTX 4090 GPUs.
 We instantiate E-mem with GPT-4o-mini and Qwen2.5-14B as master agents, supported by a set of Qwen3-4B assistant agents.
 To ensure a fair comparison, E-mem and all baselines utilize the same master LLM backbone and are restricted to the same number of retrieval rounds.
 Evaluation is performed using the F1 score and BLEU-1 metrics.